Basil —this aromatic and beautiful plant is one of the world’s most famous herbs.

 Grown in many parts of the world, basil is most commonly associated with Mediterranean dishes, but its original habitat is India, Asia, as well as parts of Africa.
-Basil belongs to the mint family, and comes in different forms such as sweet basil, red basil, long basil, short basil, cinnamon basil, and even clove basil and lemon basil.
-It was used by the Greeks and Romans as a medicinal plant.
+Basil belongs to the mint family, and comes in different forms such as sweet, red, long, short, cinnamon, and even clove and lemon basil.
+So it was used by the Greeks and Romans as a medicinal plant.

-Other scientific studies indicate that basil has healing properties:
+In addition, Other scientific studies indicate that this medicinal plant has healing properties:

-Clinical studies published in the Journal of Nutrition and Cancer in 2013 have shown that basil contains substances that naturally help in the prevention of cancer, including skin cancer caused by chemicals, liver cancer, and lung cancer.
+Clinical studies published in the Journal of Nutrition and Cancer in 2013; shown that basil contains substances that naturally help in the prevention of cancer, including skin cancer caused by chemicals, liver cancer, and also lung cancer.

 3. Anti-bacterial and Anti-microbial

-Perhaps one of the most important benefits of basil is the protection against the growth of harmful bacteria.
-Studies suggest that basil extract helps prevent the proliferation of antibiotic-resistant bacteria.
-When researchers from the Faculty of Medicine at the University of Lodz in Poland tested the antibacterial activity of basil oil against E. coli strains collected from patients with different types of infections, the results showed that basil was effective in curbing the growth and spread of these harmful bacteria.
-Basil also has strong antimicrobial properties that help fight viruses and diseases.
+Perhaps one of its most important benefits is the protection against the growth of harmful bacteria.
+Also studies suggest that basil extract helps prevent the proliferation of antibiotic-resistant bacteria.
+When researchers from the Faculty of Medicine at the University of Lodz in Poland tested the antibacterial activity of basil oil against E. coli strains collected from patients with different types of infections, the results showed that this plant was effective in curbing the growth and spread of these harmful bacteria.
+This herb also has strong antimicrobial properties that help fight viruses and diseases.

 4. Anti-stress and Anti-depressant

-Studies have shown that basil has the ability to help the body relax and adapt to stress.
+While studies have shown that it has the ability to help the body relax and adapt to stress.
 Its benefits also extend to mental disorders and mood-related illnesses, including depression and anxiety.
 Basil works as an antidepressant because it positively affects brain function within the adrenal cortex, which helps stimulate the release of neurotransmitters that are responsible for making hormones that keep us feeling happy and energetic.

-Basil enhances liver function and helps eliminate toxins from the body.
-A study published in the Journal of Food Medicine found that when mice were given basil leaves over five days, they experienced a significant boost in the production of enzymes that help detoxify and reduce the accumulation of fat in the liver that can cause liver disease.
+Since Basil enhances liver function and helps eliminate toxins from the body.
+A study published in the Journal of Food Medicine found that when mice were given this plant’s leaves over five days, they experienced a significant boost in the production of enzymes that help detoxify and reduce the accumulation of fat in the liver that can cause liver disease.

 - 2 calories